 Dynamic Ecology founder Jeremy Fox here.
-Every year for three years (2016-18), I tried to identify every single person hired as a TT asst. prof in ecology or an allied field (e.g., fish & wildlife) in N. America.
+Every year for three years (2016-18), and then later for a couple more years (2021-22), I tried to identify every single person hired as a TT asst. prof in ecology or an allied field (e.g., fish & wildlife) in N. America.
 I also compiled various bits of data on the new hires and the institutions that hired them.
 These data address some widespread anxieties and misunderstandings about the ecology faculty job market, and also speak to gender diversity and equity in recent ecology faculty hiring.
 They complement–and in some cases improve on–other sources of information, such as anecdotal personal experiences.

 Here’s how and why I compiled these data, and a summary of the variables.

 Here’s a compilation of various analyses I’ve done on the data.
 Also includes links to various sources of advice on applying for tenure-track faculty position in ecology in N. America.
+And here’s a paper summarizing many of those analyses.
 The topics addressed include:

 - What’s the gender balance of recently-hired N. American TT ecology asst. profs? (answer: 57% women, with a very tight 95% confidence interval.
 Now, go read my whole post before you leap to any conclusions about how to interpret that number, or about my views on diversity and equity.)